Youngzt998/ziteng.yang.github.io/index.md

 # **About**

-[ News: I will join **Georgia Institute of Technology** as a PhD student in Computer Science  at fall 2021 ! ]
+I am a first-year PhD in the [PLSE Lab](https://www.scs.gatech.edu/content/programming-languages-software-engineering) at School of Computer Science, **Georgia Institute of Technology**.

 My current research experience lies in *Programming Languages* and *Formal Methods*.
-I also have a short research experience in *Automata Theory*.

 During my undergraduate time at **[Shanghai Jiao Tong University](https://www.sjtu.edu.cn/)**, major in [Computer Science and Technology](http://www.cs.sjtu.edu.cn/en/) ,  I was advised by **[Qinxiang Cao](http://jhc.sjtu.edu.cn/people/members/qinxiang-cao.html)** and worked on *compiler correctness* and *Modal Logic* in *Coq proof assistant* from junior to senior year .
-Prior to that I studied in **[Xiang Yin's](http://xiangyin.sjtu.edu.cn/)** group and worked on *supervisory control* of *Discrete Event System* during sophomore year.
+Prior to that I studied in **[Xiang Yin's](http://xiangyin.sjtu.edu.cn/)** group and worked on Automata Theory (specifically, *supervisory control* of *Discrete Event System*) during sophomore year.
 They are the persons who taught me a huge number of things during undergraduate life and gave me a great start of research life.

 Here is my **[CV](./cv/CV_ZitengYang.pdf)**.